Leo-nova/Project-Arken/underground/README.md

 - Flexible as hell.
 - Fast to set up.
 - Keeps your AI from talking nonsense when convos go long.
+- Tell the Cognito you don't need Verax or Aura for fun(?).

 ---